Nine Kauai Snorkel Spots

 Any of the snorkeling destinations within major towns will have several locations from which to rent equipment.
 In Princeville, check out Pedal & Paddle, Hanalei Surf, or Hanalei Surfboard Rentals.
 In Lihue, you can acquire equipment from Kauai Bound Snorkel and Golf Gear Rental, or Snorkel Bob’s a bit further north.
 For the south shore, Poipu has great rental outlets such as two Boss Frog’s locations, Kimo’s, and Nukumoi Surf Shop.

-Snorkeling in the Winter?
-Where are the best Kauai snorkeling spots for December through February?
+Snorkeling in the Winter: Where are the best Kauai snorkeling spots for December through February?

-Snorkeling during the winter requires a bit more attention than other months due to larger waves and stronger currents.
+Snorkeling during the winter requires a bit more attention than in other months due to larger waves and stronger currents.
 Kauai’s winter occurs from November to March, but from December to February snorkeling and swimming becomes downright dangerous at many locations.
 If you’re visiting during this time, however, there are still a few excellent places to try.

 Anini beach is protected by the largest reef on the island, which mitigates some of the more extreme conditions.
 You’ll still want to be careful, but you should be able to find some time to snorkel here during the winter months.